Glioblastoma Study Shows 50% Survival Rate After 5 Years

 "Our findings suggest that targeting antigens that are highly expressed by cancer stem cells may be a viable strategy for treating patients who have glioblastomas.
 Long-term remission of disease in this group of patients was correlated with the expression of cancer stem cell tumor-associated antigens," said Surasak Phuphanich, MD, director of the Neuro-Oncology Program at the Cochran Brain Tumor Center and professor of neurology with Cedars-Sinai's Department of Neurosurgery and Department of Neurology.

 The vaccine is based on dendritic cells, the immune system's most powerful antigen-presenting cells - those responsible for helping the immune system recognize invaders.
 They are derived from white blood cells taken from each participating patient in a routine blood draw.
 In the laboratory, the cells are cultured with synthetic peptides of the six antigens - essentially training the dendritic cells to recognize the tumor antigens as targets.
 When the "new" dendritic cells in the vaccine are injected under the patient's skin, they are intended to seek and destroy lingering tumor cells.
-Vaccine is administered three times at two-week intervals after standard radiation and chemotherapy.
+The vaccine is administered three times at two-week intervals after standard radiation and chemotherapy.

-Co-authors who do not have relationships with the company include: Surasak Phuphanich, MD, PhD, first author; Christopher Wheeler, PhD; Jeremy Rudnick, MD; Jethro Hu, MD; Mia Mazer; Hong Q. Wang; Miriam Nuno; Cherry Sanchez; Xuemo Fan; Jianfel Ji; and Ray Chu, MD.
+Co-authors who do not have relationships with the company include: Surasak Phuphanich, MD, Ph.D., first author; Christopher Wheeler, Ph.D.; Jeremy Rudnick, MD; Jethro Hu, MD; Mia Mazer; Hong Q. Wang; Miriam Nuno; Cherry Sanchez; Xuemo Fan; Jianfel Ji; and Ray Chu, MD.

 Abstract and poster presentation at Fourth Quadrennial Meeting of the World Federation of Neuro-Oncology, hosted by the Society for Neuro-Oncology, in San Francisco Nov.
 21-24.
 Poster session from 5 to 7 p.m.
 PST Saturday, Nov.
 23: "Long Term Remission Over 5 Years in Patients with Newly Diagnosed Glioblastoma (GBM) Treated with ICT-107 Vaccine: A Follow Up Study. "

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.